 - Maintaining ongoing conversations with federal agencies and officials, including ED and White House staff to discuss additional federal supports needed for states and schools.
-(EX: ASBO International participated in a call with U.S. Vice President Pence and Education Secretary DeVos to discuss how best to support schools during the COVID-19 outbreak.)

 - ASBO members can share feedback about the impact of COVID-19 on their schools to inform our advocacy efforts.
 (Contact us about how we can advocate for your schools.)

 - Use ASBO International's Legislative Resources to help you advocate for your district.
 (Updated 7/17/20)